aws/sagemaker-tensorflow-training-toolkit/benchmarks/README.md

 - role: SageMaker role used for training
 - region: SageMaker region
-- py-versions: py2 or py3 or py2, py3
+- py-versions: py2 or py3 or "py2, py3"
-- instance-types: SageMaker instance types, for example 'ml.p2.xlarge', use 'local' for local mode training
+- instance-types: A list of SageMaker instance types, for example 'ml.p2.xlarge, ml.c4.xlarge'.
+Use 'local' for local mode training.
 - checkpoint-path: The S3 location where the model checkpoints and tensorboard events are saved after training

-Any additional argument will be passed to the training script as additional argument
+Any unknown arguments will be passed to the training script as additional arguments.

 ## Examples: